Swampfire-dev/aws-cross-account-file-processing/README.md

 * IAM and resource-based access control

 ## Workflow

-1. User uploads a file from Account A.
+Step 1: User Uploads File from Account A
+* An IAM user  from Account A uploads a file to the S3 bucket hosted in Account B. Cross-account access is enabled through S3 Bucket Policy and KMS Key Policy.

-2. File is stored in a KMS-encrypted S3 bucket in Account B.
+Step 2: File Stored in KMS-Encrypted S3 Bucket
+* The uploaded object is stored in the S3 bucket <bucket_name> using Server-Side Encryption with AWS KMS (SSE-KMS).
+The KMS key ensures data is encrypted at rest.

+S3 Bucket
+↓
+SSE-KMS Encryption
+↓
+Encrypted Object Stored

+Step 3: S3 Event Notification Detects Upload
+* S3 continuously monitors object events.
+When a new object is created, the configured Event Notification (ObjectCreated) is triggered.

+ObjectCreated Event
+↓
-3. S3 Event Notification triggers Lambda.
+S3 Event Notification

-4. Lambda extracts bucket and file information.
+Step 4: Lambda Function is Invoked
+The S3 event payload is automatically sent to the Lambda function.
+No manual execution is required.

+Lambda receives metadata such as:
+Bucket Name
+Object Name
+Event Time
+Event Type

+Step 5: Lambda Processes Event Data
+The Lambda function extracts required information from the event payload using Python.

+Operations performed:
+Read S3 event JSON
+Extract bucket name
+Extract object name
+Generate custom notification message

+Step 6: Lambda Writes Logs to CloudWatch
+The Lambda function records execution details in Amazon CloudWatch Logs for monitoring and troubleshooting.

+Logged Information:
+Lambda execution status
+Bucket name
+Uploaded file name
+Error messages (if any)

-5. Lambda writes logs to CloudWatch.
+Step 7: Lambda Publishes Notification to SNS
-6. Lambda publishes a notification to SNS.
+Using the SNS Publish API, Lambda sends a message to the SNS Topic.

-7. SNS sends an email alert.
+The notification contains:
+Bucket Name
+File Name
+Upload Status
+Timestamp

+Lambda
+ ↓
+sns.publish()
+ ↓
+SNS Topic

+Step 8: SNS Sends Email Alert
+Amazon SNS forwards the notification to all confirmed subscribers.

 ### Skills Demonstrated